okeeffed/developer-notes/manual/Design-Patterns/Template-Method.md

 # Template Method

-The template method is a class behavioural pattern that ensures a method is used
+The template method is a class behavioural pattern.

+## Example

 ```typescript
 abstract class BaseClass {